Laser Hair Removal in Snellville, Loganville & Braselton, GA

-Why Choose Laser Hair Removal at Gwinnett Dermatology
+Why Choose Laser Hair Removal at Gwinnett Dermatology and Georgia Dermatology Partners

 In the past, the usual remedies for unwanted hair were shaving, plucking, waxing, or chemical depilatories.
 Some are painful, some are messy, and all are temporary.
 In addition, allergic reactions and ingrown hairs are common side effects of all these hair removal methods.

-On the other hand, laser hair removal treatments at Gwinnett Dermatology can provide long-term relief from excessive hair growth, with far fewer side effects.
+On the other hand, laser hair removal treatments at Gwinnett Dermatology and Georgia Dermatology Partners can provide long-term relief from excessive hair growth, with far fewer side effects.
 Laser hair removal is an FDA-approved process of permanently reducing or eliminating unwanted hair on almost any part of the body.
 These treatments are pain-free and our patients experience virtually no discomfort during the procedure.
 Additionally, the results of laser hair removal can last for as long as 12 months; saving you time and money by having to do minimal upkeep procedures to maintain results.

 What Happens During Laser Hair Removal?

-The laser hair removal treatment in Snellville, Loganville & Braselton at Gwinnett Dermatology is quite fast and requires only a minimal time investment by the patient.
+The laser hair removal treatment in Snellville, Loganville & Braselton at Gwinnett Dermatology and Georgia Dermatology Partners are quite fast and requires only a minimal time investment by the patient.
 During the procedure, the laser pulses for a fraction of a second, just long enough to heat up the hair and significantly impede the follicle’s ability to re-grow.
 Laser energy is delivered through a small handpiece operated by your practitioner.
 The laser delivers an intense beam of light, which is absorbed by the skin and converted to heat.
 The heat is then absorbed by the cells being targeted, while the surrounding tissue remains unaffected.
 Side effects are unusual and typically temporary.

 A series of three to six treatments are typically necessary to remove most hair.
 The treatments are usually performed every two to three months, but this depends on individual factors that your practitioner will discuss with you during a consultation.
 With each session, there will be decreased hair growth and density.
 Any residual hair is generally thinner, softer and more invisible.